-- Elevating identified structures to the 100-year base flood elevation based on year 2075 hydrology of eligible residential structures. - Dry flood proofing to the BFE generally means the use of a various techniques that make a structure waterproof and substantially impenetrable to floodwaters.
-For example, the walls, doors, windows, and other openings of eligible nonresidential structures are made impermeable to water penetration. - Wet flood proofing warehouses and industrial complexes so that water enters a structure and is allowed to equalize hydrostatic pressure.
-Elevating warehouse contents is also a function of wet flood proofing.
+- Elevating identified structures to the 100-year base flood elevation based on year 2075 hydrology of eligible residential structures. - Dry floodproofing to the BFE generally means the use of a various techniques that make a structure waterproof and substantially impenetrable to floodwaters.
+For example, the walls, doors, windows, and other openings of eligible non-residential structures are made impermeable to water penetration. - Wet floodproofing warehouses and industrial complexes so that water enters a structure and is allowed to equalize hydrostatic pressure.